CodeForFoco/solar-scorecard/README.md

 1,150,000 mt / (.000703 mt / 1 kWh * 8760 hr) = 186,740 kW
 ```

 Using the [PVWatts Calculator](http://pvwatts.nrel.gov/pvwatts.php) we can calculate Fort Collins' photovoltaic system output in kWh per year.
 Assuming the variables in the table below, Fort Collins' system output is **6,111 kWh/year**.
-Since there are 8760 hours in a year, Fort Collins' power output is **0.6976 kW**.
+Since there are 8760 hours in a year, Fort Collins' power output is **0.6976 kW/kWh**.

 | Variable | Value |
 | -------- | ----- |